mariuspc/pbi-purview-glossary/README.md

 # Enhance PBI semantic model with glossary terms from Azure Purview

-In this technical article I will show how to extract KPI definitons from the [Azure Purview Business Glossary](https://docs.microsoft.com/en-us/azure/purview/concept-business-glossary) and use them to enhance a Power BI semantic model, using the brilliant [Advanced Scripting](https://docs.tabulareditor.com/te2/Advanced-Scripting.html) feature available in [Tabular Editor](https://docs.tabulareditor.com/index.html).
+In this technical article I will show how to extract KPI definitions from the [Azure Purview Business Glossary](https://docs.microsoft.com/en-us/azure/purview/concept-business-glossary) and use them to enhance a Power BI semantic model, using the brilliant [Advanced Scripting](https://docs.tabulareditor.com/te2/Advanced-Scripting.html) feature available in [Tabular Editor](https://docs.tabulareditor.com/index.html).

 ## Extract the glossary terms from Azure Purview

-First I need a Purview account created.
+First, I need a Purview account created.
 I can use the [this tutorial](https://docs.microsoft.com/en-us/azure/purview/create-catalog-portal) describing in detail how to create a new Azure Purview catalog in the Azure portal.
 Next, I need to populate the business glossary in Azure Purview with some relevant terms, as described in [this tutorial](https://docs.microsoft.com/en-us/azure/purview/how-to-create-import-export-glossary).
 For this scenario to work, I will make sure the terms I am defining in the business glossary represent measures in my Power BI semantic model(dataset), and the names of the terms match the names of the Power BI measures.

 ![Glossary terms example](images/glossary_1.png)